California to buy 200 million masks a month amid outbreak

 Likewise, Newsom said the state can't rely on the federal government, which has sent the state about a million masks so far.

 “That's not an indictment, not a cheap shot.
-At the end of the day, they don’t have the masks at the national stockpile,” Newsom said.
+At the end of the day, they don’t have the masks at the national stockpile,” Newsom said on MSNBC.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.